Skip to main content

 Find out what criteria you need to meet before applying.

-In order to study on the MSc course you must:
+In order to study on the MSc Advanced Clinical Pharmacy Practice (ACPP) course:

-• be a graduate of a recognised university and be registered as a practising pharmacist with the General Pharmaceutical Council (or for other health professionals, be a member of an appropriate professional body)
+• You must be a graduate of a recognised university and be registered as a practising pharmacist with the General Pharmaceutical Council.

 English language requirements